TemryL/EyeDocScanner-App/README.md

 - **Scan Medical Reports**: Easily scan medical report documents using the device's camera or import images from the gallery.
 - **Compatibility**: Supports medical report documents from Alcon EX500 and Sophtalmo software.
-- **Information Retrieval**: Automatically extracts key information such as patient details, examination data, and diagnosis.
+- **Information Retrieval**: Automatically extracts key information such as patient details and examination data.
 - **CSV Export**: Generates a structured and normalized CSV document containing the extracted data.

 ## Installation